 To some extent, Netflix’s problem reminds us of the early days of Napster, when consumers were eager to listen to music online but could not find legitimate access.
 That a large number of Netflix subscribers are now viewing movies and TV shows before they become locally available suggests very strong demand in foreign markets.

 If this demand continues and Netflix can no longer meet it, consumers will look elsewhere, and may end up in places that the content providers like even less.
 Netflix is a legitimate company that is willing to work with these providers, but many illegal streaming services do exist.
-To some extent, Netflix’s problem reminds us of the early days of Napster.

 Moreover, Netflix is not only a content distributor, but also a content provider.
 By making it difficult for subscribers to view unlicensed foreign movies and TV programs, the ban will help drive consumption to the company’s own productions, such as “House of Cards” and “Orange Is the New Black.”